 - 1. Continue modernizing efforts.
 Revise leaflet, Keeping America American, - 2.
-Continue submitting proposals, if any, to Departments for consideration. - 2.
-Continue submitting proposition, it any, to be particular for consideration, and the submitting proposition, it any, to be propositionally a result of the consideration one in considerable detail to correct the erroneous use of "War Between the States."
-(A brief one by Michael G. Heintz is in stock)

-4. Campaign for more subscriptions to The Banner.

-- 5. Continue and increase contacts with Departments to encourage them to study State Camp methods, and undertake formation of such Camps - 6.
-Issue ritual changes in an economic form so those receiving same may revise their Rituals. - 7.
+Continue submitting proposals, if any, to Departments for consideration. - Continue submitting proposition, it users to a consideration.
+Print leaflet along lines of true Civil War information-possibly a new one in considerable detail to correct the erroneous use of "War Between the States."
+(A brief one by Michael G. Heintz is in tween the States." - 4.
+Campaign for more subscriptions to The Banner. - 5.
+Continue and increase contacts with Departments to encourage them to study State Camp methods, and undertake formation of such Camps - 6.
+Issue ritual changes in an economic form so those receiving ame may revise their Rituals. - 7.
 Complete revision of C. & R. for approval by 1954 Encampment - 8.
 Locate, duplicate and establish a file of recordings reproducing talks and broadcasts of Union Veterans, programs by the Grand Army and our Order, etc., with the object of creating and maintaining a file of such recordings available to Camps and Departments.
-Camps and Departments. partments desiring a recording would pay shipping expense and make a refundable deposit to cover replacement if the recording should be damaged.

-9. Publish the 3-Year Plan as adopted.
-Include same with the Proceedings.

-10. Start effort to prepare one or two picture-slide programs of historical nature for screen projection and accompanied by appropriate commetary, suitable for use by Camps as well as civic groups and schools.

-11. With aid of Departments draw upon the cooperative offer of National Highway 6 Association and seek the cooperation of individual Chambers of Commerce in States through which the Route passes.
-Try to use their influence as well as that of the Order to obtain further State inprovement of the Highway and placement and maintenance of official markers in adequate numbers.

-12. Initiate a definite Americanism program (Americanism Committee) to study national issues of patriotic significance and report to the Order from time to time, with the object of promoting appreciation of our historical heritage and to alert members and the public to dangers that imperil that heritage.

-13. Encourage projects interesting to younger people-Drill Teams, File and Drum Corps, Degree Team and Uniform.
+Camps and Departments desiring a recording would pay shipping expense and make a refundable deposit to cover replacement if the recording should be damaged. - 9.
+Publish the 3-Year Plan as adopted.
+Include same with the Proceeding. - 10.
+Start effort to prepare one or two picture-slide programs of historical nature for screen projection and accompanied by appropriate commen-tary, suitable for use by Camps as well as civic groups and schools. - 11.
+With aid of Departments draw upon the cooperative offer of National Highway 6 Association and seek the cooperation of individual Chambers of Commerce in States through which the Route passes.
+Try to use their influence as well as that of the Order to obtain further State improvement of the Highway and placement and maintenance of office markers in adequate numbers. - 12.
+Initiate a definite Americanism program (Americanism Committee) study national issues of patriotic significance and report to the odd from time to time, with the object of promoting appreciation of me historical heritage and to alert members and the public to deagen be imperil that heritage. - 13.
+Encourage projects interesting to younger people-Dull Teams, File and Drum Corps, Degree Team and Uniform.